codeflorist/quakespasm/README.md

 - Arcane Dimensions
   - When launching Arcane Dimensions it will not display anything in VR.
 Press the __Enter__ key twice in order to get in game and play in VR.
+- Underdark Overbright & Copper
+  - Water is rendered differently per eye in Underdark Overbright & Copper.
+The problem can be alleviated a bit by setting `r_wateralpha "0"` in your `config.cfg`.

 ### Cvars